Guide to Structured Workflows

 In a normal chat, you decide the structure as you go.
 In a workflow, Corbis guides you through a defined sequence so the work is easier to review, resume, and hand off.

-Corbis currently offers four structured workflows, matching the in-app catalog: Paper Review, IC Memo, Market Outlook, and LOI Builder.
+Corbis currently offers five structured workflows, matching the in-app catalog: Referee Report, Technical Audit, IC Memo, Market Outlook, and LOI Builder.

 Use a workflow when: